ekino/EkinoDrupalBundle/README.md

 ```

 The PERMISSION_DRUPAL_ACCESS_ADMINISTRATION_PAGES is translate in "access administration pages"
-and used with user_access and global drupal user.
+and used with user_access and global Drupal user.

 If you want use you "personal access" permission, use role PERMISSION_DRUPAL_PERSONAL_ACCESS for example.